ChrisWoodgate/BraWl/README.md

 The output of this routine will tell you which tests (if any failed).

 ## Documentation
-The in addition to this README and the provided examples, the code also has (searchable) documentation which is auto-generated using [Doxygen](https://www.doxygen.nl), which lets users 'host' a web interface to the documentation locally on their machine.
-To view this documentation:
+The in addition to this README and the provided examples, the code also has (searchable) documentation which is auto-generated using [Doxygen](https://www.doxygen.nl).
+This documentation contains information about all modules, functions, subroutines, and derived types, so is particularly useful if you are looking to develop a new feature.
+There are two options available for viewing this documentation:
+1. View the auto-generated documentation hosted online at [https://chriswoodgate.github.io/BraWl/](https://chriswoodgate.github.io/BraWl/).
+(Intended for end-users.)
+2. Generate and 'host' your own version of the documentation on your local machine.
+(Intended for developers wanting to check that their comments/documentation is being rendered as expected.)

+### Local generation and 'hosting' of documentation
+To generate and host your own version of the documentation, you should:
 1. Obtain [Doxygen](https://www.doxygen.nl), which is typically available through a package manager.
 2. Run `doxygen docs/doxyfile` from the code's main directory.
 3. Navigate to the freshly-generated `docs/html` directory and `open` index.html.
 (Alternatively, use your system's filemanager to open this in your web browser.)

-This documentation contains information about all modules, functions, subroutines, and derived types, so is particularly useful if you are looking to develop a new feature.

 ## Citations
 If you use `BraWl` in your research, please cite our preprint: